 If you’re building up an up-to-date HTPC for 3D Blu-ray backup and transcode, an acceptable 3D Blu-ray Ripper is also essential.

-- How to make full copy of blu-ray disc in fastest and easiest way?
+- How to make blu-ray backup in the fastest way on Mac?